chudisoft/add-campaign-manager/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [Music-Collection] <a name="about-project"></a>
+# 📖 [Campaign-Manager] <a name="about-project"></a>

-> This project was created as part of Microverse React redux capstone project.
+> This project is a personal React redux project.
-It gives the student an opportunity to showcase his talent with HTML, CSS, React, and Redux.
+It gave us an opportunity to showcase his talent with HTML, CSS, React, Redux, and Python Flask.
-It also allows the student to showcase what they can do to the future employee.

-**[Music-Collection]** is a project that allows a user to select a category of music and view the list of all songs in that category grouped by artists.
+**[Campaign-Manager]** is a web project used to create, monitor and track add campaign comprising of UI (React/Redux) and sever (Python Flask). .

 ## 🛠 Built With <a name="built-with"></a>